-Beginning June 15, 2020, the A/GFTC office is staffed at 50% capacity to accommodate social distancing protocols.
-During this time in-person visits to the office are by appointment only, and all visitors must wear a face covering and observe social distancing.
+As of January 2021, the A/GFTC office continues to be staffed at 50% capacity to accommodate social distancing protocols.
+Until further notice, in-person visits to the office are by appointment only, and all visitors must wear a face covering and observe social distancing.
 To make an appointment, email firstname.lastname@example.org or call (518) 223-0086.

 2020 Solicitation — Enhanced Mobility of Seniors and Individuals with Disabilities Program (Section 5310)